-Despite the lack of criminal intent on the part of an individual charged with DUI in Pinellas County, our local State Attorney has taken the posture that drinking and driving is so potentially dangerous, it should be exempt from diversionary programs and special courtroom divisions.
-Even our local Sheriff has carved out DUI as inexcusable conduct for a law enforcement officer.
-See: Get a DUI & Get Fired: The Pinellas Sheriff’s Flawed Zero Tolerance Policy.
+Due to the lack of criminal intent on the part of an individual charged with DUI in Pinellas County, our local State Attorney has taken the posture that although drinking and driving is potentially dangerous, it still should be eligible for diversionary programs and special courtroom divisions such as D.R.O.P.

-As a result of a long standing policy in Pinellas county, the “diversionary” option is out and you must take a serious “defensive” strategy.
+Even if you have decided to take advantage of D.R.OP., you must still take a serious “defensive” strategy.
 In this regard, it is imperative that you retain experienced and aggressive DUI defense counsel to investigate every nuance in your case.
 A good DUI defense team is your best chance for achieving the best possible outcome.

 Why Choose Us to Help?